-The activation arrangements for the full plan include setting up and running the District Emergency Centre (DEC), see Function Plan No: 1.
+The activation arrangements for the full plan include setting up and running the District Emergency Centre (DEC),

 Figure 2: Major emergency determination chart

 3. Emergency Management Structure

 During the initial impact or response (saving/preserving of life, damage limitation, preservation of possible scene of crime) phase of a major emergency the Police will co-ordinate the multi-agency response.
 The Council may be requested by the Police to provide assistance to the emergency services in the performance of their statutory functions.